 Network performance monitoring benefits and challenges

-- Public clouds will be more cost-effective.
+- Makes public clouds more cost-effective.

 Network performance monitoring tools